IngoScholtes/kdd2018-tutorial/docs/setup.md

 If you see this output, all is set up properly, and you are all set to complete the first two sessions of the hands-on tutorial.

-## Setting up BuildHON+
+## Setting up BuildHON+ and HONVis

+In order to complete the virtual tutorial session, you will need to install the software `BuildHON+` and `HONVis`.

 `BuildHON+` is pure python code.
-It has no platform-specific dependencies and thus work on all platforms.
-It runs with Python3.
+It has no platform-specific dependencies and thus works on all platforms.
+It runs with python 3.X.

-Usage: under the code/ folder of the tutorial package, run
+To use it, change to the `code` directory of the tutorial repository and run

 ```
 python3 3_1_buildhon.py
 ```

-## Setting up HONVis
+in a terminal.

-`HONVis` is built with C++ and available in binaries.
+`HONVis` is built with C++ and we provide it in binary form.
 It is compiled separately for Windows, Mac and Linux.
-It is under code/3_2_HONVis
+You can find it in the directory `code/5_2_HONVis`.

-For Windows, double click `HONVis_NYC_Taxi_Case_Jul_Aug.exe`, and follow the video tutorial on [www.higherordernetwork.com/visualization/](http://www.higherordernetwork.com/visualization/) at 5 mins.
+For Windows, double click `HONVis_NYC_Taxi_Case_Jul_Aug.exe` and follow the video tutorial available on [www.higherordernetwork.com/visualization/](http://www.higherordernetwork.com/visualization/) (5 mins).

 For Mac or Linux, run the following in Terminal (or your favorite shell)

 ```
 ./Jul_Aug
 ```